opethe1st/GoJson/log.md

 At this point where I am really proud of what I have written.
 It is nice and clear without sacrificing any performance.

-The other thing I was proud of what read Armin's post about stream processing and realizing that my structure is so good it wouldn't be too hard to support it as long as I could implement the iterator interface.
+The other thing I was proud of is: I read Armin's post about stream processing and realized that my structure is so good it wouldn't be too hard to support it as long as the streamer could implement the iterator interface.

 Wow.
 I just took a peek at the VsCode debugger docs and Wow.

 The case against adding AdvancePast and AdvancePastWhiteSpace - now when I declare the interface, I include two methods that are there for convenience and not part of the basis operation (by this I mean, they can be implemented in terms of other operations)

 Just realised the validate and load are actually two different usecases.
 Validate can be used with tools that view json to produce useful errors in a UI for example.